 The Board's Role in Risk Oversight.
 Management is responsible for the day-to-day management of risks the Company faces, while the Board, as whole and through its committees, has responsibility for the oversight of risk management.
 In its risk management role, the Board has the responsibility to satisfy itself that the risk management processes implemented by management are adequate and functioning as designed.
 As a critical part of this risk management oversight role, the Board encourages management to promote a culture that actively manages risks as part of Align's corporate strategy and day-to-day business operations.
 Furthermore, our Board encourages full and open communication between management and the Board.
 Our Chairman meets regularly with our CEO and other senior members of management to discuss strategy and risks facing the Company.
-Senior management attends the quarterly Board meetings and is available to address any questions to enables in to understand our risk identification, risk management and risk mitigation strategies.
-The Board also holds strategic planning sessions with senior management to discuss strategies, and risks and opportunities for the Company.
+Senior management attends the quarterly Board meetings and is available to address any questions or concerns raised by the Board on risk management-related and other matters.
+The Board regularly receives presentations from senior management on strategic matters involving our operations to enable it to understand our risk identification, risk management and risk mitigation strategies.
+The Board also holds strategic planning sessions with senior management to discuss strategies, key challenges, and risks and opportunities for the Company.

 Our Board does not have a standing risk management committee, but rather administers this oversight function directly through our Board as a whole, as well as through various standing committees of our Board that address risks inherent in their respective areas of oversight.
 In particular, the Audit Committee assists the Board in fulfilling its oversight responsibilities with respect to risk management in areas of financial risk, internal controls, and compliance with legal and regulatory requirements.
-The Compensation Committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks associated with Board organization, membership, and structure.
+The Compensation Committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
+The Nominating and Governance Committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks associated with Board organization, membership, and structure.
 When a committee receives a report, the chairman of the committee discusses it with the full Board during the committee reports portion of the next Board meeting.
 This enables the Board to coordinate the risk oversight role.